 Copper was chosen as a representative for a more or less non-volatile heavy metal.
 Concentration in MSW ranges up to 2000 mg/kg.
-Typically, 90 to 95% of the input copper is concentrated in the bottom ash [6].
+Typically, 90 to 95% of the input copper is concentrated in the bottom ash (6, 12).
 Aspects of toxicology and preservation of resources motivates a copper reduction in the bottom ash.
-About 80% of copper is metallic and the particle size distribution ranges from 0.1 millimetres up to several centimetres [11].
+About 80% of copper is metallic and the particle size distribution ranges from 0.1 millimeters up to several centimeters.
 The remaining 20% is chemically bound copper.
-For the experiments metallic copper was used with particle sizes of 0.2 to 0.6 millimetres.
+For the experiments metallic copper was used with particle sizes of 0.2 to 0.6 millimeters.

-Two experimental measurement with copper tracer are shown in figure 3.
-Both measurements were executed under identical operation conditions (high temperature, oxidising conditions) and show a good reproducibility.
+Two experimental measurements with copper tracer are shown in Fig. 3.
+Both measurements were executed under identical operation conditions (high temperature, oxidizing conditions) and show a good reproducibility.
 The evaporation occurs alongside the whole grate and can not be allocated to a specific place.
-The determined 3 to 5 % of copper evaporated confirm the hypotheses that even under chemically favourable conditions no substantial evaporation of metallic copper occurs.
-Unfortunately it is not distinguishable what mechanism is responsible for the small copper evaporation.
-It could either be due to fine copper particles which were entrained with the flue gas, or reacted metallic copper which is evaporated as e.g. CuCl.
-As up to 95% remain in the bottom ash, it is not so important to know the mechanism for the determined release.
-For a significant reduction of copper in the bottom ash other separation technologies such as mechanical processes are needed, as they are presented, e.g. in [12].
+The determined 3 to 5 % of copper evaporated confirm the hypotheses that even under chemically favorable conditions no substantial evaporation of metallic copper occurs.
+The evaporation occurs alongside the whole grate and can not be allocated to a specific place.
+The determined 3 to 5 % of copper evaporated confirm the hypotheses that even under chemically favorable conditions no substantial evaporation of metallic copper occurs.

 Fig. 3.
-Normalised Cu amount detected in flue gas scrubber after the pulsed addition of Cu tracer at position 0.0 m.
-Accumulation is monitored while tracer is transported along the grate (0.0 to 2.0 m). oxi.: oxidising conditions; w: water content of waste; evaporation: % of tracer transferred to flue gas.
+Normalised Cu amount detected in flue gas scrubber after the pulsed addition of Cu tracer at position 0.
+Accumulation is monitored while tracer is transported along the grate (0.0 to 2.0 m). oxi.: oxidizing conditions; w: water content of waste.